Protein is one of the most important components of a good diet and we must consume a bit of it every day.

 - Animal protein – lean beef, chicken, pork, turkey,

-- Dairy products – milk, cottage cheese and yoghurt
+- Dairy products – milk, cottage cheese, and yogurt

 - Fish – salmon and tuna